gonzalo-bulnes/gardening_with_git/README.md

     - Are modular
       * without that, the number of re-use opportunities drops
       * tip: constrain verb usage to enforce modularity (extension to the T. Pope rules)
-        - distinction between feature commits and fix and chore commits
+        - distinction between feature, fix and chore commits
         - distinction between important commits and minor commits
     - Context readability matters ([The Zen of Python][zen])
       * because you always must decide if the commit fits